 To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed below are representative of the knowledge, skill, ability, core competencies, and/or physical required.
+Mandatory completion of the Domestic Violence Counselor/Sexual Assault training per Evidence Code 1035.2-4 and 1037.1 is required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-EDUCATION / EXPERIENCE:
+EDUCATION/ EXPERIENCE: